gruenes-brett/webseite/ansible/README.md

   * Make sure that you can login via SSH from you machine
 * Install Ansible locally (e.g. `sudo apt install ansible`)

-## Steps for creating a new instance
+## Steps for creating a new instance (first time setup)

 ### 1. Create a `hosts_myinstance` file from `hosts_example` and change values
 * `instance_name` should only contain alphanumeric characters (no umlauts, special characters, spaces etc.)
 * Change `domain` to the desired domain
 * Change db user name
 * Change admin user name, password, email

 ### 2. Execute `basic_setup.yml` once on this server (only needed for the first instance)
 ```